virtualparadox/BBMap/docs/readme_reformat.txt

 TrimRead.testOptimal() mode added, and made default when quality trimming is performed; old mode can be used with 'otf=f' flag.
 Fixed bug in ByteBuilder for reads with no quality values.
 Noted by Brian Foster.
 All program message information now defaults to stderr.
+Added 'tbs' (trim bad sequence) flag to fix broken files from NCBI (like NT).
+Works in test cases, but causes problems with NT for unknown reasons.
+Added 'rbb' (requirebothbad) flag for tossing pairs shorter than minlen.
+Default: false.
+Added 'qfake' flag for quality level of fasta -> fastq reformatting.
+Moved parsing to new Parser class.
+Fixed random seed setting crash (found by Michael Barton).
+Added support for breaking long fastq reads into shorter reads (maxlength and minlength flags).
+Added "overrideinterleaved" flag to allow unpaired input when specifying out1 and out2.
+Requested by Vasanth Singan.
+Added "def" (deleteempty) flag which deletes output files that did not get any reads.
+Requested by Vasanth Singan.
+TODO: Consider adding to bbmap/bbsplit.